marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/automatic.png
    :width: 50%

-The automatic start button allows you to start stages when subjects finished the previous stage.
+The automatic start button allows you to start stages when subjects have finished the previous stage.
 With this feature, they can move through the game autonomously.

 mode
 	The mode can be set to:

-	- start if possible: If a subjects finishes the previous stage, it is forwarded to the next stage.
+	- start if possible: If a subject finishes the previous stage, it is forwarded to the next stage.
 	- wait for all: Subjects are only forwarded if everyone in the group is done with the previous stage.
-	- no forwarding: Subjects are not forwarded (This feature is only used if subjects forward them self by clicking on a button.
+	- no forwarding: Subjects are not forwarded (This feature is only used if subjects forward themselves by clicking on a button.
 This can be set in additional settings of the input element). counter
 	Setting this additionally allows you to deactivate the counter completely. round
-	You can set if the current round number should be displayed or not. count
+	You can set whether the current round number should be displayed or not. count
 	You can set the counter which appears after the start button of the previous stage is clicked.
 It can count decisions (also by role, treatment or group if set). stage name
-	You can set if the stage name should be displayed or not.
+	You can set whether the stage name should be displayed or not.

 ..note:: classEx executes the start element always at the beginning of a new stage.
-If you e.g. want to forward all members of a group from stage 2 to stage 3 as soon as all of them made their decision, you have to implement an automatic start button set to "wait for all" at the beginning of stage 3.
+If you, e.g. want to forward all members of a group from stage 2 to stage 3 as soon as all of them have made their decision, you have to implement an automatic start button set to "wait for all" at the beginning of stage 3.

-..note:: If you use an automatic start in a stage, you can not use globals programs in this stage as participants move autonomously through the game and the globals program is only called once.
+..note:: If you use an automatic start in a stage, you can not use globals programs in this stage, as participants move autonomously through the game and the globals program is only called once.

 Winner's draw